Are you writing your graphic memoir?

 And there's plenty of room for you.

-Come into the group, introduce yourself, and you'll get instant access to the abundance of materials below and wisdom from me and the rest of the past and present group.
+Come into the group (not on Facebook, but our own Mighty Network), introduce yourself, and you'll get instant access to the abundance of materials below and wisdom from me and the rest of the past and present group.

 Every week is a little different.
 Potential topics and exercises are all bundled in the curriculum below, and it's always growing!
 We'll pull from these materials as needed during class time, but you're always welcome to dive in and look around.